 What do our grants provide?

-Our grants provide things like improved all-weather gear, to innovative tools, training programs, and safety enhancements.
+Our grants provide things like improved all-weather gear, new equipment, innovative tools, training programs, and safety enhancements.
 We love giving SPD officers and staff the opportunity to tell us what they need to make our community safer and better.

 The Seattle Police Fallen Officer Memorial Project